SLAPP Law Explained

 Let’s begin with the basic terminology.
 “SLAPP” is an acronym for “Strategic Lawsuit Against Public Participation.”
 A SLAPP is a lawsuit, filed for the improper purpose of trying to silence criticism, or to prevent someone from pursuing their own right of redress.
 The typical SLAPP plaintiff does not care whether he wins the lawsuit, and often knows he has no chance of prevailing.
 The plaintiff’s goals are accomplished if the defendant succumbs to fear, intimidation, mounting legal costs or simple exhaustion and abandons the criticism.
 As a bonus, if the SLAPP plaintiff can garner notice in the media, or even among the defendant’s circle, a SLAPP suit may also intimidate others from participating in the debate.

 Approximately 30 states have enacted anti-SLAPP legislation.
 Currently there is no Federal SLAPP law, but it is anticipated that a Federal version will soon be enacted, because of the importance of free speech in America.
-California has a unique variant of anti-SLAPP legislation which has led to more SLAPP litigation in this state than any other.
-California is truly the anti-SLAPP capitol.
+California was the first state to enact an anti-SLAPP statute, any many other states (and other countries) modeled their anti-SLAPP legislation on California, and rely heavily on California case law in interpreting the statute.
+Being the first, and given its population, California has more SLAPP litigation than any other state.

 Before proceeding any further, let’s be sure you have a good grasp of the lingo.
 The “SLAPP” is the lawsuit filed by the Plaintiff against the Defendant, which seeks to either silence the Defendant’s free speech, or to prevent the Defendant from seeking a “right of petition.”
 The Defendant seeks to have the action dismissed by filing what is called a Special Motion to Strike.
 That Special Motion to Strike is the anti-SLAPP motion.
 The SLAPP can be, and often is, a cross-complaint filed in the action.
 That is where many attorneys who are unfamiliar with SLAPP law get into trouble, because they file a cross-complaint that attacks the complaint, and that itself is a SLAPP.